Positroid Links and Braid varieties: Introduction

 \section{Introduction}

 This article studies braid varieties \cite{CGGS,Mellit} and their relation to open positroid varieties \cite{KLS}.
-In a nutshell, we study four braids associated to any open positroid variety, and develop new techniques to algebraically study their braid varieties, now including Markov moves and allowing for negative crossings.
-In addition, this paper brings to bear insight from contact and symplectic topology to explicitly study these braid varieties, with salient focus on the case of open positroid varieties in Grassmannians and the differential graded algebras of their associated Legendrian links.
+In a nutshell, we study four braids associated to any open positroid variety, and develop new techniques to algebraically study their braid varieties.
+In addition, this paper brings to bear insight from contact and symplectic topology to explicitly study these braid varieties, with a focus on Legendrian links and their relation to open positroid varieties in Grassmannians.

 An open positroid variety $\Pi$ of the Grassmannian $\Gr(k,n)$ can be indexed by either of the following four pieces of data.
 First, a pair of permutations $u,w\in S_n$ such that $u\leq w$ in the Bruhat order and $w$ is a $k$-Grassmannian permutation.
-Second, a $k$-bounded affine permutation $f:\Z\lr\Z$ with period $n$.
+Second, a $k$-bounded affine permutation $f:\Z\lr\Z$ of size $n$.
 Third, a cyclic rank matrix $r$ and, fourth, a Le diagram.
 The bijections between these objects and the description of their associated positroid varieties are provided in \cite{KLS, Post}.
-In this article, we study four {\it braids}, one associated to each of these four pieces of data, and introduce their associated Legendrian links.
-The main geometric result of this manuscript is showing that these four Legendrian links are all Legendrian isotopic.
-This requires resolving two challenges: the dissonance in the number of strands between these braids and, more prominently, the necessity for introducing {\it negative} crossings in proving equivalences between braids (even between positive braids).
-The existence of negative crossings forbids us from simply using front projections to realize braid Legendrian isotopies, adding a layer of complexity due to the existence of negative degree Reeb chords.
-To our knowledge, the conceptual insight that certain Legendrian links, not just smooth links, underlie {\it each} of this three presentations of a positroid variety is also new.\footnote{In particular, the braid associated to $(u,w)$ typically contains {\it negative crossings} and, prior to this work, braid varieties where only defined for {\it positive} braids words.
-The generalizations in this manuscript, which allow for negative crossings, will now relate the braid variety of a positroid braid for $(u,w)$ with its positroid variety.}
+In this article, we study four braids, one associated to each of these four pieces of data, and introduce and study their associated Legendrian links.